PRIVACY NOTICE – SERVICE USERS

 We’ve implemented appropriate physical, technical, and organisational measures to protect the personal information we have under our control, both on and off-line, from improper access, use, alteration, destruction, or loss.

-We only keep your personal information as long as is reasonable and necessary, which may be to fulfil statutory obligations.
+We only keep your personal information for as long as is reasonable and necessary, which may be to fulfil statutory obligations.
+Paper records which are due for deletion will be destroyed using a company which provides a certificate of secure destruction.

 6. Your communication with our Open Door team